haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

     - Network security groups in Network Interface Card (Go to VM, Networking tab, Network interface card)
       - RDP should be an inbound port rule (port 3389), otherwise you will have to add the rule
     - Worse case is Recreate VM if firewall is on Windows...

 ## Azure Concepts
 - **Resource group**
   - A folder that stores resources that are related
   - A way of organising resources
 - **Network Security Groups (NSG)**

-## Azure Resource Management (ARM) Tempaltes
+## Azure Resource Management (ARM) Templates
 - Json files that contain all configuration made to create resources
-- Automation so you can recreate it if run
+- Automation, can recreate it exactly as it was by redeploying
+- Can modify the json files and deploy to create new resources with similar infrastructure i.e. changing location of data center etc
+- Can Add to library if want it reusable by other projects, give it a name and save it to the library.
+- Add to source control, and you will have a snapshot of the environment that is reproducable